BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search

-Since the deep learning revolution in 2012, neural networks have been growing increasingly more specialized and more complex \cite{alexnet, densenet, szegedy2017inception}.
+Since the deep learning revolution in 2012, neural networks have been growing increasingly more complex and specialized \cite{alexnet, densenet, szegedy2017inception}.
 Developing new state-of-the-art architectures often takes a vast amount of engineering and domain knowledge.
-A new area of research, neural architecture search (NAS), seeks to automate this process.
-Since the popular work by Zoph and Lee \citep{zoph2017neural}, there has been a flurry of research on NAS \cite{pnas, enas, darts, nasbot, nas-survey, auto-keras}.

-Many methods have been proposed for NAS, including random search, evolutionary search, reinforcement learning, Bayesian optimization (BO), and gradient descent.
-In certain settings, zeroth-order (non-differentiable) algorithms such as BO are of particular interest over first-order techniques, due to advantages such as simple parallelism, joint optimization with other hyperparameters, easy implementation, portability to diverse architecture spaces, and optimization of other/multiple non-differentiable objectives.
+A rapidly developing area of research, neural architecture search (NAS), seeks to automate this process.
+Since the popular work by Zoph and Le~\citep{zoph2017neural}, there has been a flurry of research on NAS \cite{pnas, enas, darts, nasbot, nas-survey, auto-keras}.
+Many methods have been proposed, including evolutionary search, reinforcement learning, Bayesian optimization (BO), and gradient descent.
+In certain settings, zeroth-order (non-differentiable) algorithms such as BO are of particular interest over first-order (one-shot) techniques, due to advantages such as simple parallelism, joint optimization with other hyperparameters, easy implementation, portability to diverse architecture spaces, and optimization of other/multiple non-differentiable objectives.

 BO with Gaussian processes (GPs) has had success in deep learning hyperparameter optimization \cite{vizier, bohb}, and is a leading method for efficient zeroth order optimization of expensive-to-evaluate functions in Euclidean spaces.
-However, applying BO to NAS comes with challenges that have so far limited its ability to achieve state-of-the-art results.
-For example, current approaches require specifying a distance function between architectures in order to define a surrogate GP model.
-This is often a cumbersome task involving tuning hyperparameters of the distance function \cite{nasbot, auto-keras}.
-Furthermore, it can be quite challenging to achieve highly accurate prediction performance with GPs, given the potentially high dimensional input architectures.
+However, initial approaches for applying GP-based BO to NAS came with challenges that limited its ability to achieve state-of-the-art results.
+For example, initial approaches required specifying a distance function between architectures, which involved cumbersome hyperparameter tuning~\cite{nasbot, auto-keras}, and required a time-consuming matrix inversion step.